Phyllis Bottome: Life and career

 In 1935, her novel Private Worlds was made into a film of the same title.
 Set in a psychiatric clinic, Bottome's knowledge of individual psychology proved useful in creating a realistic scene.
 Bottome saw her share of trouble with Danger Signal, which the Hays Office forbade from becoming a Hollywood film.

-Germany became Bottome's home in the late 1930s, and it inspired her novel The Mortal Storm, the film of which was the first to mention Hitler's name and be set in Nazi Germany.
+Germany became Bottome's home in the late 1930s, and it inspired her novel The Mortal Storm, the film of which was the first to mention Hitler's name and be set in Nazi Germany, and openly criticized the Nazi regime.
+Film historian Pam Hirsch wrote, "Bottome's novel had unflinchingly shown the effects of the rise of Nazism, and also, to some extent, helped to explain why Jews had not immediately left Germany in the face of rising Nazi persecution."
 Bottome was an active anti-fascist.
+A New York Times report Bottome's visit to the city in October 1938 said, "The present government of Great Britain, according to Miss Bottome, is definitely pro-Nazi.
+She charged that Mr. Chamberlain had brought back from Germany dishonor without peace and that war would occur as soon as Germany asked for something Great Britain 'really wants.'"

 In total, four of her works—Private Worlds, The Mortal Storm, Danger Signal, and The Heart of a Child—were adapted to film.

-In addition to fiction, Bottone is also known as an Adlerian, who wrote a biography of the eminent Austrian psychologist Alfred Adler, at his behest.

 Bottome died in London on 22 August 1963.
 Forbes Dennis would die in July 1972 in Brighton.

 There is a large collection of her literary papers and correspondence in the British Library acquired in 2000 (Add MSS 78832-78903).
 A second tranche, consisting of correspondence and literary manuscripts, was acquired by the British Library in 2005.
 The British Library also holds the Phyllis Bottome/Hodder-Salmon Papers consisting of correspondence, papers and press cuttings relating to Bottome.